GNOME/pangomm/README.win32.md

 note that using `-Ddefault_library=[static|both]` for Visual Studio builds is not supported and is thus not allowed.

-You will need to have a working copy of glibmm, cairomm and PangoCairo's pkg-config files, which point to the corresponding locations of its headers and .lib's and the headers and .lib's of all of its dependencies.
+You will need to have a working copy of glibmm-2.4, cairomm-1.0 and PangoCairo's pkg-config files, which point to the corresponding locations of its headers and .lib's and the headers and .lib's of all of its dependencies.
+You will need to set `%LIB%` to include the location where `glibmm_generate_extra_defs-vc14[x]-2.4.lib` from glibmm is, if not already in there, preferably to the start of your `%LIB%`. glibmm-2.4 and cairomm-1.0 refer to the C++11 branches of glibmm and cairomm, where the latest versions are glibmm-2.66.x and cairomm-1.14.x.

 When building with Meson, if building from a GIT checkout or if building with `maintainer-mode` enabled, you will also need a PERL interpreter and the `m4.exe`